 For the Music Track curriculum, click here.

-The Advanced Placement Art History course gives eleventh and twelfth graders the foundation needed to study and discuss art from all parts of the world, from prehistoric times to today, with a special emphasis on European art.
-Traditionally, the study of art history includes the study of architecture, sculpture, the pictorial arts – painting, drawing, printmaking and photography – and the craft arts or arts of design.
+The Advanced Placement Art History course gives juniors and seniors the foundation needed to study and discuss art from all parts of the world, from prehistoric times to today, with a special emphasis on European art.
+Traditionally, the study of art history includes the study of architecture, sculpture, the pictorial arts – painting, drawing, printmaking, and photography – and the craft arts or arts of design.
 The AP course offers a sweeping survey of the handicrafts of mankind from ancient civilizations to the modern world.
-It engages students at the same level as an introductory college art history course, developing students’ skills in visual, contextual and comparative analyses.
+It engages students at the same level as an introductory college art history course, developing students’ skills in visual, contextual, and comparative analyses.
 The course demands considerable reading outside of class and essay writing.